etomuc/CPC464-iRAM1024/README.md

 There is no official support.
 If you have any questions feel free to join the "Technical support - Hardware related" board on the cpcwiki.eu forum.

+### Known issues

+- In some CPC 464 (motherboard rev. 3 with GateArray 40007 fitted)the heat sink of the Gate Array might block the installation.
+The heat sink needs to be bent or replaced.
+See below for details.
+- On beta tester reported crashes in BATMAN demo.
+These could be resolved with a different CPU.
+It has not been clear what has caused the issue.
+It might be due to lack of power through the CPU socket.
+If you experience the issue try cleaning the CPU socket and properly placing the iRAM into the socket to limit resistance.
+If this won't help replace the 22uF cap with a 47uF cap and/or connect the spare 5V/GND pins (bottom left side of the PCB) to a 5V and GND pin on the motherboard.
+Please reach out via "Issues" or the CPC Wiki if you experience the issue and share if/how you could solve it.

 ## Building the expansion

 For a full assembly you need